New IBCC / IBDP Programmes of Study for 2014-2015:

 The Diploma Programme (DP) is a challenging, broad and balanced programme set over two years of study.
 The DP is well recognised by leading universities throughout the world and aims to equip students with not only the basic academic skills needed for university study, but to also create a well-rounded individual who has developed positive values and life skills.
+The IB Learner Profile is central to this.

 IB Diploma Programme students study six subjects from 6 subject groups